How to Set Up an RTMP Encoder for Live Video Streaming [Updated for 2024]

 vMix offers an array of video streaming tool plans.
 They offer a wide range of features at different price points, so there are options for broadcasters of every level of expertise. vMix offers powerful encoding services.

 The platform helps you easily add transitions into your videos in the form of slow motion and instant replays.
-You can also include scoreboards, which makes it perfect for sports broadcasters that want to use TCP-based RTMP live streaming.
+You can also include scoreboards, which makes it perfect for sports broadcasters who want to use TCP-based RTMP live streaming.
 You can also input streams using UDP.

 Key Features: